Photograpy: The Memories Live On

 She stopped taking that legalized poison as it was doing so much damage to her organs.

-This precious child joined our family about a year later.
+This adorable child joined our family about a year later.
 And that is how long it took her little head of hair to appear too.

 How I adore this photo.